JNewm91/Data_projects_TripleTen/3-Retention Rates.md

 **Conclusion**:

 The analysis underscores the critical nature of optimizing the conversion funnel and addressing retention challenges within user cohorts.
-By focusing on the key insights and implementing the recommendations provided, the superstore can enhance user engagement, increase conversion rates, and ultimately improve retention, driving sustained growth and profitability.
+By focusing on the key insights and implementing the recommendations provided, the e-commerce company can enhance user engagement, increase conversion rates, and ultimately improve retention, driving sustained growth and profitability.